worron/awesome-config/README.md

 colorless theme and overwrites some values.
 Doesn't used directly from configs.

 Color specified themes (e.g. `themes/blue/theme.lua` for `rc-blue.lua`)
 are inherit all data from colored and overwrite config specific values.
+So to find some widget style for blue theme you shuold check theme files order blue -> colored -> colorless.

+#### Adding new theme
+Easiest way to make a copy of colorless theme file and edit it.

 ## Statement
 All code provided as is without any warranties.

 The project started as custom personal config.
-Later was reconstructed as `awesome` extension module and it has a lot flaws and things to fix.
-Some parts of `redflat` were designed for early versions of `awesome` and simply outdated by today.
+Later was reconstructed as `awesome` extension module but still has a lot things to fix.
+Some parts of `redflat` were designed for early versions of `awesome` and need refactoring now.
-So `redflat` project open to any code improvement and fixes.
+Project always open to any code improvement and fixes.